maxmind/MaxMind-DB-Reader-python/README.rst

 * MODE_AUTO - try MODE_MMAP_EXT, MODE_MMAP, MODE_FILE in that order.
 Default.

-**NOTE**: When using ``MODE_FD``, it is the *caller's* responsibility to be sure that the file descriptor gets closed properly, even though this module *may* close it after the ``Reader`` object is created.
+**NOTE**: When using ``MODE_FD``, it is the *caller's* responsibility to be sure that the file descriptor gets closed properly.
+The caller may close the file descriptor immediately after the ``Reader`` object is created.

 The ``open_database`` function returns a ``Reader`` object.
 To look up an IP address, use the ``get`` method on this object.
 The method will return the